ZSH64/lan/Questions.md

+**Azure and Azure DevOps Portal**
+- what kind of toolset did you use for the release?
+- the Azure DevOps portal?
+- - Can you describe the CI/CD pipeline you managed or created using Jenkins and Terraform?
+What were some challenges you faced with pipeline automation and how did you resolve them?

+### Configuration Management and Deployment Tools
+for managing artifacts
+.net
+sql server
+azure
+azure devops

+### Continuous Integration and Continuous Deployment (CI/CD)
+- Can you describe the CI/CD pipeline you managed or created using Jenkins and Terraform?
+What were some challenges you faced with pipeline automation and how did you resolve them?
+- You've worked on Jenkins jobs with related plugins for Testing and Continuous Deployment.
+Could you explain how you optimize these jobs for efficiency and error handling?

 **Terraform:**
 - where did you use Terraform?
-- When you use Terraform, it needs to save the state to a file or some other location.
-How did you manage the state in the Terraform script?
+- How did you manage the state in the Terraform script?
 - Terraform has some problems with storing secrets; basically, it stores the secret in open text.
 How did you work around that?
 This includes passwords, certificates, and any other sensitive data.

 **Automation Tools**
 - did you have some windows between where you kept the old server and you need to bring the new service? **how was that process orchestrated?** how did you do that?